-The Trust Advocate 800 Program is intended to help those individuals insured through The Trust Sponsored Professional Liability Insurance Program to avoid or reduce the risk of malpractice actions and disciplinary complaints.
-The principal service of The Trust Advocate 800 Program is the availability of professional ethical and risk management consultation from a licensed psychologist with extensive legal, ethical, and risk management expertise.
+Brought to you by The Trust and Trust Practice and Risk Management Association (TrustPARMA), the Advocate 800 Program is intended to help those individuals insured through The Trust Sponsored Professional Liability Insurance Program to avoid or reduce the risk of malpractice actions and disciplinary complaints.
+The principal service of the Advocate 800 Program is the availability of professional ethical and risk management consultation from licensed psychologists with extensive legal, ethical, and risk management expertise.

 How do I use the service?

-Call The Trust Advocate 800 Number (1-800-477-1200) at the first sign of a potential problem.
+Call The Advocate 800 Number (1-800-477-1200) at the first sign of a potential problem.
 If you wait until the problem has developed, it is much more difficult to limit the potential damage.
 Remember, in risk management, there is no such thing as a "stupid" or unnecessary call.
-Your call will be answered by a member of The Trust staff who will record some basic information and will schedule an appointment for the Risk Management Consultant to call you back.
+Your call will be answered by a licensed customer service representative who will record basic confidential information and will schedule an appointment for the Risk Management Consultant to call you back.
 When the Consultant calls, be prepared to discuss the issues in some detail.
 Have your case files and other related documents readily available.
 In complex situations, the consultation may include a recommendation that you consult with an attorney or a clinical consultant.

 What types of issues are covered and what are excluded?

 The Advocate 800 Program is limited to issues that are subject to coverage under The Trust Sponsored Professional Liability Insurance Program.
 This includes, but is not limited to, questions about:

 - minor children, parents, divorce, custody issues or problematic patients;

 - confidentiality and its exceptions; including duty to protect, suicidal client, mandated reporting of child abuse, bill collection;

 - forensic issues and court involvement, including expert testimony;